 - Return to alcohol to combat withdrawal symptoms

 How a Detox Center Can Assist with Alcohol Detox

-Awakenings Treatment Center is proud to be opening a brand new detox facility starting September 1st, 2020.
-Our licensed residential detoxification program offers a safe, comfortable and supportive environment for those detoxing from drugs and alcohol.
-We accept most insurance policies and have around-the-clock care from our highly qualified medical team.
-Here are some benefits to detoxing from alcohol in a program like ours.
+Awakenings Treatment Center is proud to be opening a brand new detox facility in 2021.
+Our licensed residential detoxification program will offer around-the-clock care from a highly qualified medical team in a safe, comfortable, and supportive environment for those detoxing from drugs and alcohol.
+Most insurance plans will be accepted.

 - Safe, effective detox process.
 You don’t have to detox from alcohol alone.
 In a facility like Awakenings Detox, you receive 24/7 support and are surrounded by people who know what you are going through.
 We’ll make sure that you have everything you need to be successful in your recovery.

 - Managed symptoms.
 The reason why so many people are unsuccessful with at-home detox is that they have no way to treat their uncomfortable symptoms.
 Awakenings Detox has a number of medications we use to ensure your symptoms are well-managed.

 - Medical care for serious symptoms.
 If you do begin to experience serious medical complications like high blood pressure or seizures, a licensed detox facility will have the appropriate staff and medications available.

 - Improved outcomes.
 Because your symptoms are better tolerated, and you have around-the-clock medical supervision, your outcome is greatly improved.
 In fact, you can go straight from detox to an outpatient treatment program for continued structure and support.